Victorian morality: Homosexuality

 The enormous expansion of police forces, especially in London, produced a sharp rise in prosecutions for illegal sodomy at midcentury.
-Male sexuality became a favorite subject of study especially by medical researchers whose case studies explored the progression and symptoms of institutionalized subjects.
+Male sexuality became a favourite subject of study especially by medical researchers whose case studies explored the progression and symptoms of institutionalised subjects.
 Henry Maudsley shaped late Victorian views about aberrant sexuality.
 George Savage and Charles Arthur Mercier wrote about homosexuals living in society.
 Daniel Hack Tuke's Dictionary of Psychological Medicine covered sexual perversion.
 All these works show awareness of continental insights, as well as moral disdain for the sexual practices described.

 Simeon Solomon and poet Algernon Charles Swinburne, as they contemplated their own sexual identities in the 1860s, fastened on the Greek lesbian poet Sappho.
 They made Victorian intellectuals aware of Sappho, and their writings helped to shape the modern image of lesbianism.

 The Labouchere Amendment to the Criminal Law Amendment Act 1885, for the first time, made all male homosexual acts illegal.
 It provided for two years' imprisonment for males convicted of committing, or being a party to public or private acts of homosexuality.
 Lesbian acts—still scarcely known—were ignored.
 When Oscar Wilde was convicted of violating the statute, and imprisoned for such violations, in 1895, he became the iconic victim of English puritanical repression.